GrigoreMihai/docs-gitbook-cmp/docs/dashboards/bigquery-lens.md

 # BigQuery Lens

-Gain insights and highlight inefficiencies in your organization's _Google Cloud Platform_ (GCP) BigQuery usage with the [Cloud Management Platform](../) (CMP) _BigQuery Lens_.
+Gain insights and highlight inefficiencies in your organization's Google Cloud _BigQuery_ usage with the [Cloud Management Platform](../) (CMP) _BigQuery Lens_.
 Have the essential BigQuery insights brought to you with zero configuration.

 {% hint style="info" %}